 After you understand how web hosting works and have a general idea of what type of hosting you need, you can view the different types of Business, VPS, and Dedicated server plans we have to narrow down your specific plan.
 We recommend contacting our Live Sales team either by phone (888-321-4678 (continental US only) +1-757-416-6575 (international)) or by our Sales Chat.
 They can help you find the perfect plan for your site.

-›Section 2: What is the difference between Shared Hosting, VPS Hosting, and Dedicated Hosting
+›Section 2: Differences between Shared Hosting, VPS Hosting, and Dedicated Hosting

 We value your feedback!